-Note: In order to complete the Proof Test workflow, the Equipment should be linked to the Instrumented Function before creating a Proof Test Task record.
+Note: An Equipment or Functional Location must be linked to an Instrumented Function before creating a Proof Test Task record.
+This is needed to complete the Proof Test workflow.

 • Perform the proof test, and create a Proof Test Event to store the results.